 ** on the condition that she loses 10 pounds

 I was 16 years old.
 I walked outside, got in my Mom’s car, and cried my eyes out.
 I sat there berating myself for being so fat and so ugly and so horrible and so stupid that I was unable to be the beautiful, graceful dancer that he wanted me to be.
 I was humiliated.

 Never once did I ever think to look at him and say “kiss my ass”.
 Never once did I think the problem was him.
 This was the world that I had grown up in…and this was normal to me.
 I was the problem, not him.
 I was born ugly and fat and horrible…and I was lucky to be considered at all.
 That was what I believed.

 None of the parents at the studio ever spoke up and did anything to stop him – and no one in my family did either.
 What does that say to a child?
 It says that it’s okay.

-I’ll close this with a picture of me when I was supposedly so fat.
-Body image issues run rampant in little girls and young women in our culture…and I encourage everyone who reads this to walk away from the computer right this second and have a heart to heart with your daughters, nieces, sisters, and granddaughters.
-Let them know they’re special and lovable for what’s on the INSIDE…and if there’s someone in their life like The King, get them away from that person as fast as you can.
+In closing, I just want to say this: body image issues run rampant in little girls and young women in our culture.
+I encourage everyone who reads this to walk away from the computer right this second and have a heart to heart with your daughters, nieces, sisters, and granddaughters.
+Let them know they’re special and lovable for what’s on the INSIDE…and if there’s someone in their life like my old dance teacher, please get them away from that person as fast as you can.